-With the advent of Enduro racing and some genuinely clever ways to carry spares and tools, backpacks have gone out of style for riding.
-However, sometimes no amount of velcro straps or tools stashed inside steerer tubes can tote what you may need on a ride, and sometimes you need to carry A LOT of stuff.
+With the advent of Enduro racing and some genuinely clever ways to carry spares and tools, mountain bike backpacks have gone out of style for riding.
+However, sometimes no amount of velcro straps or tools stashed inside steerer tubes can tote what you may need on a ride, and sometimes you need to carry a lot of stuff.

-We've put together a list of our favourite backpacks for the trail builders and the pack-rat types.
+We've put together a list of our favorite mountain bike backpacks for the trail builders and the pack-rat types.
 If you're in the market for something smaller, check out our round-up of the best hydration packs.

 Jump to: What you need to know

-Add a bit of colour to your ride with the Dakine Syncline 16L pack — it also comes in black if electric mint is a bit too jazzy for your liking.
+Add a bit of color to your ride with the Dakine Syncline 16L pack.
 The pack has a separate pocket for a 3L lumbar reservoir which keeps the load low in the bag.

-The back panel is articulated and compatible with Dakine's CE-certified spine protector, and the bag also features helmet attachment loops, deployable armour carry straps and a magnetic hose clip
+The back panel is articulated and compatible with Dakine's CE-certified spine protector, and the bag also features helmet attachment loops, deployable carry straps for knee pads and a magnetic hose clip.

 Somebody has to look after the trails, and if you are one of the many trail fairies who are out digging, you will need a hearty bag to carry your pickaxe, chainsaw, and shovel along with the rest of your riding gear.
 Evoc's Trail Builder Technical pack has room for a 3L bladder and two main pockets for food, bike tools, and even a separate compartment on the bottom for wet layers.